Love + Fury: Background

-The first song from the album to be released was "Bin This Way for Years", which was released on the band's website on August 15, 2011 as the first single.
+After a 7 year long hiatus, the Headstones reformed in 2011.
+The band's first new song to be released was "Bin This Way for Years", which was released on the band's website on August 15, 2011.
 The band released a music video for the song on October 28, 2011.
 The band announced the recording of their new album on October 18, 2012, and that the album would be funded by pledges from fans through PledgeMusic.
 On March 22, 2013, the entire album was made available to stream on PledgeMusic exclusively for pledgers of the album.
 The album's next single, "Long Way to Neverland", debuted on radio on CHTZ-FM on March 28.
 The single was released as a digital download on April 16.

 Commercial performance

-The album debuted at #7 on the Canadian Albums Chart.
+The album debuted at No. 7 on the Canadian Albums Chart.
 This is the highest position ever for a Headstones album on that chart.
 In its first week, the album sold 4,000 copies.